john9500/firebase-login/README.md

 # firebase-login
 Login using Gmail and password

+Note:
+      This is not an application this is just an contraint.
 // 1 .
 Create a Firebase developer account at https://firebase.google.com/ and click on 'GO TO CONSOLE'
 // 2 .
 Click on 'Add project'.
 // 3 .
 Select the 'Android' platform SDK.